emtee40/dcspy-wiki/Information.md

 |--------|---------|--------------|--------------|
 | pillow | 9.2.0   | OSV-2022-715 | 9.3.0        |

+5. No data form DCS-BIOS issue:
+  * You have to be in cockpit to DCS-BIOS sent any data to DCSpy
+  * some VPN block LAN traffic - turn off Stay invisible on LAN

 ## New ideas
 I have lots of plans and new ideas how to improve it internally and form user's perspective, but don't hesitate to contact me.
 Maybe it will motivate me to implement some new stuff.
 Please open issue if you find bug or have any crazy idea.
 You are welcome [dcspy Discord](https://discord.gg/SP5Yjx3) server.